Bayesian Neural Networks versus deep ensembles for uncertainty quantification in machine learning interatomic potentials: Results and Discussion

 In summary, DE consistently achieved the lowest values across all evaluated metrics-including MAE, RMSE, and especially NLL, highlighting its superior predictive accuracy and more reliable uncertainty quantification compared to the Bayesian alternatives.

-Among the Bayesian approaches, both FO and LRT yielded comparable results.
-Although their predictive accuracy did not match the performance of DE, they remained competitive across metrics.
-Notably, both methods demonstrated greater robustness to outliers, as indicated by lower RMSE values.
-This reduced sensitivity to extreme prediction errors suggests that variational strategies such as FO and LRT may offer enhanced generalization capabilities under low-data conditions.
+Among the Bayesian approaches, LRT yielded comparable results and, notably, offered a better performance in terms of RMSE in the low-data regime.
+This reduced sensitivity to extreme prediction errors suggests that variational strategies such as LRT may offer enhanced generalization capabilities under low-data conditions.

-Conversely, RAD performed the worst across both data regimes.
-Its elevated error metrics and poor NLL values suggest instability during training, likely due to the incompatibility of the RAD guide with low-variance gradient estimators or due to the limited size of the model.
+Conversely, RAD performed the worst in the low-data regime, while giving similar performance to LRT in the high-data one.
+Its elevated error metrics when using a limited dataset and substantially worse NLL values suggest instability during training, likely due to the incompatibility of the RAD guide with low-variance gradient estimators or due to the limited size of the model.

-Must be also noticed that Bayesian approaches appear to be more influenced by the initial random initialization respect to DE.
-This is most likely due to the higher complexity of the training and due to the noisy gradients.
+It should also be noted that Bayesian approaches appear to be more influenced by the initial random initialization compared to DE.
+This is most likely due to the higher complexity of the training and to the noisy gradients.